ironicbadger/ocp4/README.md

 sshKey: 'YOUR_SSH_PUBKEY'
 ```

-3. Customize `clusters/4.6-staticIPs/terraform.tfvars`, `clusters/4.6-staticIPs/main.tf`, and `clusters/4.6-staticIPs/variables.tf` with the relevant information.
-This repo assume you are doing mac address based DHCP reservations.
+3. Customize `clusters/lab/terraform.tfvars` with any relevant configuration.

 4. Run `make tfinit` to initialise Terraform modules
 5. Run `make create` to create the VMs and generate/install ignition configs